uStepper/uStepper/RobotArm/README.md

-uStepper Robot Arm
+#uStepper Robot Arm
 Instructions and files are a work in progress, meaning that files might change.
-The Robot Arm has however been printed and built as can be seen from the assembly instructions.
+The Robot Arm has however been printed and built, as can be seen from the assembly instructions.

 For more information, visit www.ustepper.com